MikeiLL/appension/README.md

 ## Minimum Viable Product Requirements ##

  * Work with Audio Streams (as opposed to complete files)
- * Insert streaming tracks into output stream randomly
+ * Insert streaming tracks --- gap-lessly --- into output stream randomly
  * Write streams out to a single track
-  * Administrate track sequence
+ ### Admin ###
-  * Return time points and lengths of &ldquo;beats&rdquo; for use in transitions
+  * Sequence of tracks for Single Rendered File
-  * Administrate start and end points at which each transitions to the next
+  * Trim start time either in milliseconds or &ldquo;beats&rdquo; for use in transitions

 This would probably give us something that _works_, but lacks certain current functionality.